 You can see in the above images that the overshoot and oscillation on the line gets worse as the termination impedance gets larger.
 This is because the impedance match to the transmission line is getting worse.
 Note also that the input waveform was a 3.3-V square wave, and the output is reaching over 5 V in the last example.
 The reflections on the line are additive, resulting in large voltages that can be damaging to CMOS devices.

 Signals are delayed by a transmission line

 The output signal will have a delay based on the length of a transmission line.
 Here's an example with 3 different length lines, showing the input (red) and outputs (yellow, purple, green) in the same plot:

-* Only the input for the green line is shown, the other inputs start at the same time.
+* Only the input for the green line is shown (in red), the other inputs start at the same time.

 This image shows a few interesting things.